-The low-income gap is calculated for each of the five low-income lines available in the census.
+The gap and gap ratio are calculated for each of the six low-income lines available on the NHS.
 These variables are appropriate for distributions and some statistics.